stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 ### Generic server behaviour

-Next lets have look at a more complicated example in Erlang taken from Joe's thesis (p.
+Next lets have a look at a more complicated example in Erlang taken from Joe's thesis (p.
 136).
 It's a key-value store where we can `store` a key value pair or `lookup` the value of a key, the `handle_call` part is the most interesting: